Stackclash/5e-vault/5. Mechanics/Bestiary/Monstrosity/Minotaur.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/underdark
 - monster/size/large
 - monster/type/monstrosity
-statblock: inline
+aliases: ["Minotaur"]
 ---
 # Minotaur
 *Source: Monster Manual p.
-223, Princes of the Apocalypse, Tomb of Annihilation, Waterdeep: Dragon Heist, Waterdeep: Dungeon of the Mad Mage, Baldur's Gate: Descent Into Avernus, Eberron: Rising from the Last War, Explorer's Guide to Wildemount, Mythic Odysseys of Theros, Critical Role: Call of the Netherdeep*
+223. Available in the SRD and the Basic Rules.*

 A minotaur's roar is a savage battle cry that most civilized creatures fear.
 Born into the mortal realm by demonic rites, minotaurs are savage conquerors and carnivores that live for the hunt.
 Their brown or black fur is stained with the blood of fallen foes, and they carry the stench of death.